 If you need to order copies of a death certificate after the time of death has passed, contact the health department in the county where the death occurred or visit the Arizona Department of Health Services.
 When you apply for the death certificate, you must provide a copy of a signed photo ID (front and back) or a notarized copy of your signature, along with proof of eligibility (see below).

-In Arizona, you must be 18 years old to order a certified copy of a death certificate.
-The following individuals are permitted to apply for a certified copy of a death certificate:
+In Arizona, you must be at least 18 years old to order a certified copy of a death certificate.
+The following individuals and organizations are permitted to apply for a certified copy of a death certificate:

 For details, see the Arizona Department of Health Services page on Who Can Obtain a Death Certificate.

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.